-Finally, in Figure 5, we show the response of our two solvency measures to the increase in capital requirements.
-In the top row, we show the evolution of the log of (inverse) z-score.
-As highlighted in section III.C, this measure is a function of (1) the return on assets (RoA), (2) the market-based equity ratio (MCAP/TA), and (3) the standard deviation of RoA.
-In the bottom row, we show the evolution of treatment effects for market leverage.
+Finally, in Figure 5, we show the response of our 2 solvency measures to the increase in capital requirements.
+In Graph A, we show the evolution of the log of (inverse) z-score.
+As highlighted in Section III.C, this measure is a function of i) the return on assets (RoA), ii) the market-based equity ratio (MCAP/TA), and iii) the standard deviation of RoA.
+In Graph B, we show the evolution of treatment effects for market leverage.
 Our estimates indicate that both the inverse z-score and market leverage of EBA banks increase relative to non-EBA banks.